mbokil/vue3-vite-containerized-app/README.md

 ## Customize configuration
 Edit the /config/.env.* files and add your app UI properties they will be injected into the UI as APP_PROPS
-Set VITE_LOGGING to 0 or 1 for browser logging
+Set VITE_LOGGING to true for browser logging

 ## Project Setup